-Xenical, by Roche, is one of the most popular prescription drugs on the market for weight loss, and is also available as Orlistat, in its generic form.
+Xenical, formerly made by Roche but now marketed by Cheplapharm, is also available as Orlistat, in its generic form.
 The active constituent in these medications works in the digestive tract.
 When we digest food, certain enzymes facilitate the absorption of fat into the body.
 These are called lipases, and help the digestive system to store fats as energy.
-By limiting the activity of these enzymes, Orlistat prevents fat from being assimilated into the body.
+By limiting the activity of these enzymes, Orlistat prevents fat from being absorbed into the body.
 Rather than being stored, the fat is then excreted in faeces.

 Alli is another treatment containing orlistat which is used for weight loss.
 This contains half the dose of that found in Xenical and generic Orlistat, and is available in pharmacies over the counter.
 Before someone is able to buy Alli, they will still need to consult with a medical professional at the pharmacy, to make sure it is suitable for them.
 When you buy Alli from our online pharmacy, you will therefore still need to take our medical questionnaire.

 Anti-obesity pills such as these can be useful for those with a BMI of 28 or above who are motivated to get their weight down to healthier levels.
-They are particularly useful when used alongside a progressive diet and exercise plan.
+They are effective when used alongside a healthy diet and exercise plan.

-At Treated.com, we’re here to make access to treatment simple, safe and convenient.
+At Treated.com, we’re here to make access to your regular weight loss treatment simple, safe and convenient.
 Take one of our questionnaires today and a qualified practitioner will review your answers.
-If your medication is suitable for you, our UK-based pharmacy will dispense and ship your medicine by 24-hour courier.
+After your prescription request is approved, our UK-based pharmacy will dispense and ship your medicine by secure courier.